 Kathryn’s practice is at the intersection of three industry groups: health care, insurance, and government contracts.
 For three decades she has represented health care insurers and affiliates in their work with federal health care programs (including Medicare, Medicaid, the Federal Employees Health Benefits Program, Veterans Health Administration, and TRICARE).
 From government contractors of administrative services to managed care organizations with underwriting risks, all must navigate complex regulations and government oversight.
 Kathryn has devoted a significant part of her practice to representing these clients in procurement matters, litigation, and regulatory disputes; defending contractors in False Claims Act investigations and qui tam suits; and negotiating complex pharmacy benefit management (PBM) contracts.
-She is currently advising contractors on procurement matters related to the federal government’s response to the Coronavirus (COVID-19) pandemic and is a member of the firm’s COVID-19 Task Force.
+Kathy advises contractors on procurement matters related to the federal government’s response to COVID-19.

 Kathryn is co-chair of the firm’s Health Care Group and also chair and founder of the firm’s specialty practice for property and casualty (P&C) insurers with statutory and regulatory obligations under Medicare and Medicaid.
 Her unique practice mix has positioned her as a recognized thought leader on Medicare secondary payer issues for these insurers, including how to meet their “Section 111” reporting and reimbursement obligations.
 Read more here.

 - For insurers: